- Studying Law at Yale

 Cadwalader, Wickersham & Taft may offer up to two Cadwalader Public Interest Fellowships to 2L students.
 The fellow will work at the firm for the first 8 weeks of the summer and spend the last 4-6 weeks working at a NYC public interest organization approved by the firm.
 The firm will pay the standard 2L weekly summer associate salary for work at the firm and pay $8,000 for work at the public interest organization.

-Crowell & Moring allows one of its 2L summer associates to spend 5 weeks at a DC public interest organization.
+Crowell & Moring allows one or two of its 2L summer associates to spend 5 weeks at a DC public interest organization.
 The firm extends offers without a commitment for the split summer option and inquires about interest in the program in the spring.

 Boston, MA/Chicago, IL/Houston, TX/ Los Angeles, CA/New York, NY/ Philadelphia, PA/